 The Landlocked Challenge: Why Logistics Can Define Project Success

-Experience from industrial projects in the region shows that logistics and transport costs can account for 15% to 20% of the total initial capital expenditure.
+Experience from industrial projects in the region reveals that logistics and transport costs can account for 15% to 20% of the total initial capital expenditure.
 This is a substantial figure that can derail financial models if not forecasted accurately.

 Evaluating the Key Maritime Gateways to Burkina Faso

 The choice of seaport is the first and most consequential decision in the logistics chain.
-Each port presents a unique combination of efficiency, cost, distance, and risk.
+Each port offers a unique combination of efficiency, cost, distance, and risk.
 Three primary ports serve as the main gateways for cargo destined for Burkina Faso.

 Port of Tema, Ghana